Jyothi Lakshmi (film)

-Jyothi Lakshmi is a 2015 Indian Telugu-language drama film written and directed by Puri Jagannadh starring and presenting by Charmy Kaur in the titular role.
-It was her productional debut.
-It is produced by Swethalana, Varun, Teja, C. V. Raoa and C. Kalyan under the banners Sri Subha Swetha films and C. K. Entertainments.
+Jyothi Lakshmi is a 2015 Indian Telugu-language drama film written by Malladi and directed by Puri Jagannadh starring and presented by Charmy Kaur in the title role.
+It was her production debut.
+It was produced by Swethalana, Varun, Teja, C. V. Rao and C. Kalyan under the banners Sri Subha Swetha films and C. K. Entertainments.
 Sunil Kashyap composed the film's music and P.G.
 Vinda was the film's cinematographer.
 Production began on 25 February 2015 and principal photography began on 8 March 2015.
-The story is based on the novel Mrs Parankusam by Malladi Venkata Krishna Murthy.
-The story is loosely based on the Hindi film Sadak directed by Mahesh Bhatt.
+The film is based on the novel Mrs Parankusam by Malladi Venkata Krishna Murthy.

 Plot

-The film starts off with two young men scouting pimps and visiting brothels to get the right girl that the film's hero Satya (Satya) wants.
+The film starts off with two young men scouting pimps and visiting brothels to get the right girl that the film's hero Satya (Satyadev) wants.
 Well, he even gets on to Lapaki app to find a girl which helps them in finding a house instead.
 After searching for two days, Satya finally finds the girl he wants which happens to be Jyothilakshmi (Charmme Kaur).
 He insists on marrying her and thanks to her quick wit, gets her out of the place even before he is found and beaten by the villains.
 The story continues.